Find your principles

 The first cause of advice laziness is misclassifying what life advice is.
 We treat life advice the same way we learn someone’s name: briefly acknowledge it then assume we’ll remember it.

 The second cause of advice laziness is not knowing how to navigate advice overload.
+My solution is to treat life advice like I can only remember a few at a time and to only memorize that which I can frequently use.

-After playing around with this idea, my friends and I found a limit to the number of principles we could easily memorize and recall throughout the day: six.
+After playing around with this idea, my friends and I found a limit to the number of rules we could easily memorize and recall throughout the day: six.
 This aligns with Miller's Law: "The average person can only keep 7 (plus or minus 2) items in their working memory."

 List of principles